Home

-The UK DAB digital radio service was introduced in 2005 and DAB coverage now covers 86% of the UK for the BBC Digital One multiplex which includes all of the popular BBC radio stations.
-This guide provides tips to improve DAB reception and helps you choose the best aerial for good reception in fringe or poor signal areas.
+The UK DAB digital radio service was introduced in 2005 and DAB coverage now covers 90% of the UK for the BBC Digital One multiplex, which includes all of the popular BBC radio stations.
+This guide provides tips to improve DAB reception and helps you choose the best aerial for use in fringe or poor signal areas.

-Investment in the UK DAB infrastructure has accelerated recently with 13 new local DAB multiplexes to be launched in 2013.
+Investment in the UK DAB infrastructure has accelerated recently with 13 new local DAB multiplexes recently launched.
 It is encouraging to see that the much-overdue regional DAB services for Oxfordshire as well as Northamptonshire, Bedfordshire and Hertfordshire (Block 10D) are now operational.

 Despite the bad press over DAB audio quality been worse than high quality FM reception, the UK's DAB digital radio platform still offers some advantages when compared to FM transmission, particularly where FM signals are weak.
 DAB benefits from: